 University of New Mexico Addiction & RecoveryAlbuquerque, NM

 Veterans Affairs Medical Center Substance Use Disorders ProgramAlbuquerque, NM

 Socorro Mental Health IncSocorro, NM

 Mental Health Resources Inc Tucumcari Treatment UnitTucumcari, NM

 Decision Point CenterPrescott, AZDecision Point takes a contemporary view of addiction as a chronic disease, not a choice.
 And like any chronic condition,...

 How to Choose the Best Addiction Rehab New Mexico Offers

 Choosing to turn your or your loved one's life around and get alcohol and drug-free from prescription and street drugs is an amazing feat, and may be the most critical one you, your spouse or relative can make.
 That's why you don't want to make your New Mexico rehab choice until you've reviewed all your options and personal considerations such as needing an luxury private facility or one offering exclusive treatment.
 We keep our hotline at no charge staffed anytime, day or night to answer these questions and others, such as personal or private insurance eligibility.
-Make the right choice finding you or someone close to you addiction treatment in New Mexico – call 1-888-319-2606Who Answers? and let us help you.

 How long recovery takes for a drug or alcohol addiction depends on a number of factors.
 It starts with the individual, what sort of addiction he or she has, and how severe the dependence is.
 Some drugs may require only outpatient services, where you can can stay at home.
 Others require an inpatient stay at a residential abuse treatment program.
 NM treatments, like those in most other states, offer everything from short-term, 30 day solutions up to 120-day and even longer-term alternatives.
 Talk to an advisor for more information on finding a recovery clinic in New Mexico for you or your loved ones.